-There are plenty of things to avoid during the winter — the cold outdoors being at the top of our list.
-Exfoliation, however, isn’t one of them.
-While it’s true that your skin-care routine should undergo some changes during cold weather months (find out how to transition your regimen here), don’t put your exfoliating products on the back burner.
+There are plenty of skincare practices to avoid during the winter, but exfoliation isn’t one of them.
+While it’s true that your skincare routine should undergo some changes during cold weather months (find out how to prepare your skin for winter here), don’t put your exfoliating products on the back burner.
 In fact, winter is one of the best times for exfoliation.
 Of course, you don’t have to take our word for it.
 Keep reading to find out why and how to exfoliate in the winter, according to a dermatologist.

 The Benefits of Exfoliating in the Winter